MicrosoftDocs/windows-itpro-docs/windows/plan/index.md

 ---
 title: Plan for Windows 10 deployment (Windows 10)
-description: Windows 10 provides new deployment capabilities scenarios and tools by building on technologies introduced in Windows 7 and Windows 8.1 while at the same time introducing new Windows as a service concepts to keep the operating system up to date.
+description: Windows 10 provides new deployment capabilities, scenarios, and tools by building on technologies introduced in Windows 7, and Windows 8.1, while at the same time introducing new Windows as a service concepts to keep the operating system up to date. ms.assetid: 002F9B79-B50F-40C5-A7A5-0B4770E6EC15
-MSHAttr: PreferredLib /library
-ms.assetid: 002F9B79-B50F-40C5-A7A5-0B4770E6EC15
 keywords: ["deploy", "upgrade", "update", "configure"] ms.prod: W10